 High-quality teaching is at the heart of our approach, with a focus on areas in which disadvantaged pupils require the most support.
-This is proven to have the greatest impact on closing the disadvantage attainment gap and at the same time will benefit the non-disadvantaged pupils in our school.
+All of our work through the use of the Pupil Premium Funding will be aimed at accelerating progress and moving children to at least age-related expectations.
+Initially this will be in communication, English and maths, but will also cover enrichment activities to encourage engagement and a love of learning and their school.
+Timely, precision teaching intervention will also be used to maximise pupils' progress and attainment.
+These approaches are proven to have the greatest impact on closing the disadvantage attainment gap and at the same time to benefit the non-disadvantaged pupils in our school.
 Implicit in the intended outcomes detailed below, is the intention that non-disadvantaged pupils' attainment will be sustained and improved alongside progress for their disadvantaged peers.